raydelvecchio/SwiftAI-v2/README.md

 in the future if we choose to train on songs rather than lines.

 # preprocess.py
 Methods and classes used to generate PyTorch dataset from our generated corpus.
+Can generate a dataset for training either line-by-line or song-by-song!

 # train.py
 Contains the SwiftAITrainer class, which is used to train and save the model.
 This class creates all necessary variables for Pytorch training, then uses them to fine tune the GPT2 model.
+Can train line by line or song by song.
+Tons of customizability for your model's training!

 # swiftai.py
 Contains the SwiftAI class!
 This class imports the model and then uses it to make predictions on new song lyrics.